Lab members

 (*) Be aware, the formatting of this page is a permanent “work in progress”

 Pedro A. Quijón.
-I’m a Professor of Biology whose career started in Valdivia, Chile, with BSc (Biology) and MSc (Zoology) degrees working with Eduardo Jaramillo (former Instituto de Zoologia, Universidad Austral de Chile).
-Then, I moved to St. John’s, NL to do a PhD in Marine Biology with Paul Snelgrove (Ocean Sciences Centre, Memorial University), and to New Jersey-USA, to do postdoctoral research with Judy Grassle (Institute of Marine and Coastal Sciences, Rutgers University).
+I’m a Professor of Biology whose career started in Valdivia, Chile, with BSc (Biology) and MSc (Zoology) degrees working with Eduardo Jaramillo (former Instituto de Zoología, Universidad Austral de Chile).
+Then, I moved to St. John’s, NL to do a PhD in Marine Biology with Paul Snelgrove (Ocean Sciences Centre, Memorial University), and to NJ-USA, to do postdoctoral research with Judy Grassle (Institute of Marine and Coastal Sciences, Rutgers University).
 Then, back to Atlantic Canada to take this position at the Department of Biology.

-Brandon Vriends is a MSc – Environmental Sciences student who is using laboratory and field experiments to study the interactions among species associated with giant Irish moss clumps in Basin Head MPA (eastern PEI).
-Brandon focus is on a three-level trophic system involving large crabs, small crabs and tiny oysters.
-He recently completed his BSc in Biology and his commitment to his project from day 1 (Graduation day) is quite literal as the picture shows.
+Brandon Vriends is a MSc – Environmental Sciences student who is using laboratory and field experiments to study the interactions between green crabs and other species prominently found in Basin Head and other island shorelines.
+Brandon focus is on a three-level trophic system involving large crabs, small crabs and oyster spat.
+Before joining the lab he completed his BSc in Biology at UPEI.

 Former students and lab associates (not really gone, not forgotten either)